$\Lambda_b \to p, N^\ast(1535)$ Form Factors from QCD Light-Cone Sum Rules: The LCSR of form factors

 where the $b$-quark field needs to be understood as an effective heavy field in HQET , $t_i$ are the real numbers which describe the location of the valance quarks inside the $\Lambda_b$ baryon on the light-cone.
 Performing the Fourier transformation, the momentum space light-cone projectors of the LCDAs of $\Lambda_b$ baryon in $D$ dimensions read

 where we have adjusted the notation of the $\Lambda_b$-baryon LCDA defined in \cite{Bell:2013tfa}.
 Applying the equations of motion in the Wandzura-Wilczek approximation yields

-For convenience one can introduce two new parameters $\omega , u$ which satisfies $\omega=\omega_1'+\omega_2', u=\omega_1'/\omega$.
-Combining the projectors of the LCDAs of $\Lambda_b$ baryon and the hard kernels and simplifies the Lorentz structures, the invariant amplitudes at the partonic side can be obtained as
+For convenience, we introduce two new parameters $\omega , u$ which satisfy $\omega=\omega_1'+\omega_2', u=\omega_1'/\omega$.
+Combining the projectors of the LCDAs of $\Lambda_b$ baryon and the hard kernels and simplifying the Lorentz structures, the invariant amplitudes at the partonic side can be obtained as

 with the denominator

 where $\sigma={\omega}/{m_{\Lambda_b}} ,\ \bar{\sigma}=1-\sigma$.
 The functions $w^{(i)}_{jn}$ are distinguished by their indices: i=IO, TE, LP(the interpolating current), $j=1,..,6$(the invariant amplitude) and $n=1,2$(the power of the denominator).